vojtech-pail/gs-ticket-costing-report/README.md

         1. Getting all the tasks from the project
         2. Getting all the historical assignees for each task
         3. Flagging tasks with assignees from the `dev_team.csv` file
-        4. Write the data to the client's Google Sheets
+        4. Sending the data to the client's Google Sheets
     5. Report formatting and cleanup routines
 4. Inserting log into the config Gooogle Sheets document